taylorwatsonb/technical-documentation-sample/docs/intro.md

 **Technical Writer & Documentation Engineer**

-I create documentation that bridges the gap between complex technology and user success.
-This portfolio showcases my expertise in modern documentation platforms, interactive content creation, and user-centered design.
+I specialize in creating documentation that transforms complex AI and enterprise technology into clear, actionable content that drives user adoption and success.
+This portfolio demonstrates my expertise in modern documentation platforms, interactive content creation, and user-centered design—exactly what you need for your technical writing role.

 ## 🎯 **What Makes Me Different**